 in western Queensland, around Alice Springs and in South Africa.

 Listen to the eerie noise of the wind howling through these ancient trees.

-- Next, the ruins of the abandoned Carcory Homestead (Picture on top of the page) are worth a stop.
+Next, the ruins of the abandoned Carcory Homestead are worth a stop.
 It is a protected heritage site, and a good example of the type of homesteads built by the early settlers.

 Cuttaburra crossing further north is a permanent waterhole and

-wetland area on Eyre Creek.
+wetland area of Eyre Creek.
 It is a welcome change in the scenery, I really liked it here.
-There is If
+If

 very remote track.